- Role-based, attribute-based, & just-in-time access to infrastructure

 Create an access control system

 You need to have a system in place to control who can enter your office space and how.
 For most small businesses, a physical key or key card access system will suffice.
 Keep a log of keys, their owners, and when/where the keys are used.
 If access cards go lost or stolen, deactivate them immediately to avoid misuse.
 Additionally, make sure any issued keys are returned as part of employee offboarding/termination procedures.
+This simple practice can protect you from cybersecurity incidents that can cost you as high as $653,587.

 Secure the office interior/exterior